gama-platform/gama-platform.github.io/wiki/NewVersionChanges.md

  * getting values when moving the mouse on charts
  * possibility to declare `permanent layout: ` + `#splitted`, `#horizontal`, `#vertical`, `#stacked` in the `output` section to automatically layout the display view.
  * Changing simulation names is reflected in their display titles (and it can be dynamic)
+ * OpenGL displays now handle rotations of 2D and 3D shapes, combinations of textures and colours, and keystoning

 * Error view
  * Much faster (up to 100x !) display of errors